Welcome to today's edition of the Rush 24-7 podcast.

 GM needs it.

-Bam's Union thug supporters at GM need it.
+BAM's union thug supporters at GM need it.

-Americans need it since we're all going to subsidize the union thugs healthcare now.
+Americans need it since we're all going to subsidize the union thugs' healthcare now.

-And here's Obama and John Kerry and Martha Coaxley.
+And here's Obama and John Kerry and Martha Coaksley, Martha Coakley slamming Scott Brown on his truck.

-So that's that's a great illustration of that.
+So that's a great illustration of that.

-Making fun of somebody because of what they drive, and they get on me.
+Making fun of somebody because of what they drive.

 They jump on my case for some of my absurd humor.